Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 And learn to go do you when they are pitching in.
 Learn to receive.

-Perhaps society thinks activities like taking a shower "shouldn't be" self-care but are everyday basic tasks and while that's true in theory, for those of us who have anxiety and depression or are just overwhelmed with life at times, simple daily steps can be hard.
+Perhaps society thinks activities like taking a shower "shouldn't be" self-care, but are everyday basic tasks, and while that's true in theory, for those of us who have anxiety and depression or are just overwhelmed with life at times, simple daily steps can be hard.

 We should give ourselves grace for any steps we take that make us feel better and not beat ourselves and each other up for feeling proud of what seems easy to others.